Old Testament Survey

 - How many charioteers and how many foot soldiers did David defeat in the battle with the Arameans?

-In summary, our study this week followed the first half of David’s rise to power and his reign over the united kingdom of Israel.
+In summary, our study followed the first half of David’s rise to power and his reign over the united kingdom of Israel.
 During all that David did up to this point, he consistently sought out the Lord’s guidance and counsel and always saw Saul as God’s anointed leader (up until Saul’s death).
 He shunned all forms of criminal activity, he did not desire revenge on his enemies, and he always encouraged his followers to have the same high ethical standards and strong walk with God that he had.
 He was a true leader in every sense of the word.
 Next week, we’ll see a different side of David.

 Have a great week everyone.